 Career growth means something different for each of us.
 Luckily, we have a talented team, with everyone having a unique career journey at Herbruck’s.

 Lisa Lake has been a team member at the Hennery since February 2022.
-She started on the breaking side as a processor.
-As of February 2023, Lisa has been promoted to the first women’s tanker team member/Floor Coordinator at the Hennery.
+She started on the breaking side as a processor and has since been promoted to the first women’s tanker team member/Floor Coordinator at the Hennery.
 This position requires a lot of responsibility.

 Lisa’s duties include loading tankers, overseeing the breaking room, ensuring product temperatures are within a critical limit and is responsible for the liquid egg.
 Lisa is the last person to see the product before it leaves our facility.
 She has worked hard learning the process and continues to do an outstanding job.